-\paragraph{Memory-Conditioned Video Generation.} To integrate the adaptively aligned memory $\hat{\mathbf{I}}^\text{t}$ with the video diffusion model, we first encode it using the VAE encoder $\mathcal{E}$ to obtain the latent memory condition $\mathbf{z}^{\text{mem}} = \mathcal{E}(\hat{\mathbf{I}}^\text{t})$.
-We then fuse $\mathbf{z}^{\text{mem}}$ with the initial noisy latent $\mathbf{z}_t$ via channel-wise concatenation $\mathbf{z}^\prime = [\mathbf{z}_t, \mathbf{z}^{\text{mem}}]$, and input the fused latent into the DiT blocks for conditioned generation via LoRA layers, as illustrated in Fig.~\ref{fig:method}.
+\paragraph{Memory-Conditioned Video Generation.} We encode the adaptively aligned memory $\hat{\mathbf{I}}^\text{t}$ using the VAE encoder, yielding the latent condition $\mathbf{z}^{\text{mem}}$.
+It is channel-wise concatenated with the noisy latent $\mathbf{z}_t$ as $\mathbf{z}^\prime=[\mathbf{z}_t,\mathbf{z}^{\text{mem}}]$ and fed into the LoRA-equipped DiT blocks for conditioned generation (Fig.~\ref{fig:method}).
 To preserve pre-trained generative priors, we freeze the VAE, text encoder, camera adapter, and original DiT weights.
-For global temporal coherence, the last frame is also injected as the first frame of the current video clip via a trainable reference convolutional layer.
-The framework is supervised using the standard flow-matching objective~\cite{lipman2022flow}.
-By back-propagating the generation loss through the frozen VAE to the NVS module, the system automatically learns optimal conditioning signals for the best generative outcome.
+For global temporal coherence, the last frame is injected as the first frame of each clip through a trainable reference convolutional layer.
+We train the framework with the flow-matching loss~\cite{lipman2022flow}.
+By back-propagating the generation loss through the VAE to the NVS module, the system adaptively learns optimal conditioning signals for the best generative outcome.